 There are two types of BPPV: in the first and more common variant, canalithiasis, the crystals become free-floating particles; in the second, cupulolithiasis, the crystals get stuck on a little hinged area of a canal.
 Symptoms can be more intense and treatment can be more challenging when BPPV is the cupulolithiasis type.

 - Ear surgery

-- Other ear disorders such as Ménière’s disease
+- Other vestibular disorders such as Ménière’s disease

-Most family doctors or a physiotherapist with advanced training in vestibular disorders can diagnose a problem with crystals in the posterior semi-circular canal, the most common type of BPPV.
+Most family doctors or an audiologist or physiotherapist with advanced training in vestibular disorders can diagnose a problem with crystals in the posterior semi-circular canal, the most common type of BPPV.

 Most cases of BPPV affect the posterior (rear) canal and can be successfully treated by the Epley manoeuvre, a procedure done in the doctor or physiotherapist’s office.
 The head is moved through a series of motions to return the crystals to where they belong.
 Symptoms usually subside immediately after the manoeuvre and the crystals reabsorb over the coming days.

 A minority of patients have less common variants of BPPV.
-They may have crystals stuck on a little hinged area of a canal (cupulolithiasis), in a different canal other than the posterior (rear) one, in more than one canal, or on both sides of their head.
+They may have crystals stuck in a canal, in more than one canal, or on both sides of their head.
 These patients are difficult to diagnose and treat.
-Their eye movements are complicated and it takes a specialist much more time, expertise and patience to figure out and solve the problem.
+Their eye movements are complicated and it takes a specialist a lot of time, expertise and patience to figure out the problem.